-- I am in online classes/ I live a long way from campus: You can’t come to see us face-to-face, no problem.
-We employ Blackboard Collaborate to reach out to students around the world.
+- I am in online classes/I live a long way from campus: You can’t come to see us face-to-face, no problem.
+We employ Goboard (an electronic whiteboard with video, chat, and voice capabilities) to reach out to students around the world.
 We also allow students to send papers to our Writing Center for feedback using our link online.
 Additionally, we have a number of resources available on our website for easy reference.

 - I have a disability or other special needs: Please give us a chance to assist you.
 Our staff works closely with Disability Services and others in our efforts to ensure that each student is provided with the opportunity to succeed.

 - I need someone who can work with me individually: We can do that.
 All of our writing sessions are one-on-one.
 We can arrange individual meetings for other subjects with a documented need for individual assistance.
 Additionally, students can use the Community Tutoring for individual assistance, but these sessions cost a modest fee.